macCesar/color-shades/README.md

 > purgetss shades
 ```

-All the colors generated with the `shades` command will will be added in `config.js` and `purgetss.colors.js` files automatically.
+All the colors generated with the `shades` command will be added in `config.js` and `purgetss.colors.js` files automatically.

-## Add `purgetss.colors.js` to your project
+##Add `purgetss.colors.js` to your project
 To add the `purgetss.colors.js` file to your project, you can use the `color-module` command:
 ```bash
 > purgetss color-module